WinerDeCoder/ShapeNet-Room-Generation/README.md

 ![image](https://github.com/WinerDeCoder/ShapeNet-Room-Generation/assets/136697023/8ff8ddb6-d7a5-4d3f-ae75-d5830c6d15b5)

 You could see i can create a Synthetic Room with Walls, Ceiling, Floor, Beams, Columns and Objects.
-However, the objects are not in good arrangement
+However, the objects are not in good arrangement.

-**In my next step, we will apply learning rules to make it more realistic.
+**In my next step, we will apply learning rules to make it more realistic.**

 ## To be Continued